pgte/metaduck.com-v3/src/content/blog/youre-wrong-about-dates.md

 But that’s not how humans think.
 When you say _“2023”_, you mean the whole year. _“March 2024”_?
 The entire month.
 Even _“March 15th”_ means the full day, not some arbitrary nanosecond.

-We’ve been forced into fake precision that doesn’t match reality.
-And it’s not harmless — it leads to broken logic, messy hacks, and subtle bugs that only show up in production.
+We've been forced into fake precision that doesn't match reality.
+And it's not harmless — it leads to broken logic, messy hacks, and subtle bugs that only show up in production.

+> **Note:** This article focuses on the fundamental concept of treating dates as intervals rather than precise moments.
+We're intentionally not diving into timezone complexity here — that's a separate (and equally important) conversation.
+Our goal is to show you how a more human-like abstraction of time can simplify your code and make date logic more intuitive.

+> **Another Note:** While some libraries do offer interval-based date formatting (like "March 2024" or "Q2 2024"), these are typically just display conveniences rather than fundamental abstractions.
+Mostly, the dates still resolve to precise moments under the hood, and you can't do meaningful interval math with them.
+What we're showing here is treating intervals as first-class values in your data model and logic.

 ---